Review | The real villain of Mary Trump’s family tell-all isn’t Donald. It’s Fred.

 In the wreckage of this relationship, Mary Trump writes, is a “malignantly dysfunctional family” that engages in “casual dehumanization” around the dinner table, a family in which privilege and anxiety go together, in which money is the only value, in which lies are just fine and apologies are just weak.

-All happy families are alike; each unhappy family can at least give thanks that they’re not the Trumps of Queens, N.Y.
+All happy families are alike; each unhappy family can at least give thanks that they’re not the Trumps of Queens.

 “Too Much and Never Enough” is a deftly written account of cross-generational trauma, but it is also suffused by an almost desperate sadness — sadness in the stories it tells and sadness in the telling, too.
 Mary Trump brings to this account the insider perspective of a family member, the observational and analytical abilities of a clinical psychologist and the writing talent of a former graduate student in comparative literature.

 But she also brings the grudges of estrangement.
-Mary Trump writes that her own father, Freddy, the oldest child of the Trump family, was robbed of his birthright and happiness for committing the unforgivable sin of failing to meet Fred’s demands and expectations.
+Mary Trump writes that her own father, Freddy, the oldest son of the Trump family, was robbed of his birthright and happiness for committing the unforgivable sin of failing to meet Fred’s demands and expectations.
 Freddy was supposed to take over the family business, was supposed to be a “killer,” which in the Trump family means being utterly invulnerable.
 But he preferred to become a commercial airline pilot, an ambition his father constantly mocked.

 “Freddy simply wasn’t who he wanted him to be,” Mary Trump writes.
 “Fred dismantled his oldest son by devaluing and degrading every aspect of his personality and his natural abilities until all that was left was self-recrimination and a desperate need to please a man who had no use for him.”
 Instead, Donald was elevated while Freddy, suffering from alcoholism and heart ailments, was cast aside, his entire family line “effectively erased,” Mary explains, written out of wills, eulogies and simple kindnesses.